brugal/wolfcamql/README-wolfcam.txt

  splineCatmullRom:  (from q3mme, uses camera flags for masking)

 Angle types:
+ interp:  linear angle interpolation
+ spline:  (from q3mme)

+Roll types:  There are options to treat roll as either part of the camera angles (ex:  airplane type movement) or as a camera tilting affect.

- interp:  linear angle interpolation, roll is treated as a separate setting
+ interp:  roll is considered as separate from camera angles and changes linearly
- spline:  (from q3mme, uses camera flags for masking), camera roll is included in this interpolation
+ fixed:  roll is considered as separate from camera angles and stays at the current value
+ pass:  roll is considered as separate from camera angles and skips this camera point when calculating interpolation
+ angles:  roll is part of the camera angles and the setting is handled via the settings for camera angles

 Velocity:
  //FIXME

  Note that spline fov uses the final fov values (ex: go from 60 -> 120 fov) instead of offset values which q3mme uses (ex:  10 -> 30  means go from currentFov + 10  to currentFov + 30).

   cvar cg_draw2d 2  for use with camera editing
     default  bind BACKSPACE "toggle cg_draw2d 0 1 2"

   cg_drawCameraPath
-  cg_drawCameraPointInfo[X, Y, Align, Style, Font, PointSize, Scale, Color, SelectedColor, Alpha]
+  cg_drawCameraPointInfo [0: disable camera point information, 1:  info for wolfcamql or q3mme camera points, 2:  info for wolfcamql camera points, 3:  info for q3mme camera points] cg_drawCameraPointInfo[X, Y, Align, Style, Font, PointSize, Scale, Color, SelectedColor, Alpha, BackgroundColor, BackgroundAlpha]

   cg_cameraRewindTime default 0  when playing a camera script will seek to this many seconds before the start of the camera path in order to allow animations and local entities (rail trails, wall marks, blood, smoke, etc...) to sync up and/or appear.